16 Incredible Philadelphia-Area Micro-Wedding Venues

 Set a small but mighty scene.

 Micro, mini, tiny, intimate, petite — no matter how you define it, your Big Day is likely to be on the small side through 2021.
 (Just ask some of Philly’s top planners what they think.)
 But that doesn’t mean you need to skimp on the setting.
-In fact, these Philadelphia-area wedding venues have stunning scenes no matter the size of your soiree.
+In fact, these Philadelphia micro-wedding venues have stunning scenes no matter the size of your soiree.
 There are lovely gardens, contemporary hotels, and museums aplenty.
 For even more suggestions, head on over to our lists of new destinations for 2021, New Hope and Bucks County locales, or Lancaster venues — and if you have a place you think we need to know about, email [email protected].

 Note: The event capacities listed below are subject to change based on updated COVID-19 requirements per federal, state and county guidelines.
 We recommend you speak directly with each venue for its latest accommodations.